RamYadlapalli/TypeScriptDemo/README.md

 4. Array
 5. Enum
 6. Any
-7. Void - Not a tyoe, specifies absence of a type
+7. Void - Not a type, specifies absence of a type

 Enums:
 enum Category {Biography, Poetry, Fiction};//0,1,2